microsoft/ebpf-for-windows/docs/eBpfLlvmCodeGenerationProposal.md

 ## Overview

-Clang/LLVM has a much richer tool chain for generating optimal ISA specific instruction sequences.
-Proposal is to switch to LLVM to emit optimal native instruction sequences.
+Clang/LLVM has a much richer tool chain for generating optimal ISA-specific instruction sequences.
+Proposal is to use LLVM to convert eBPF byte code to optimal native instruction sequences (replacing the current uBPF jitter).

 ## Background

 Clang/LLVM has a language neutral internal representation (IR).
-Various front-ends produce IR that is then handed off to back-ends to produce optimal and secure ISA specific machine code.
+Various front-ends produce IR that is then handed off to back-ends to produce optimal and secure ISA-specific machine code.
 LLVM code generation is platform aware and can take advantage of advanced processor features like vectored / SIMD instructions as well as having support for speculative load hardening and other security features.